thekevinscott/UpscalerJS/examples/cancel/README.md

 ## Cancelling requests

-The mechanism for cancelling inflight requests [leverages the browser `AbortSignal` object](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
+The mechanism for cancelling inflight requests [leverages the `AbortSignal` object](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).

 To cancel a request, create an instance of an `AbortController`, and then cancel it.